zalando-stups/documentation/user-guide/troubleshooting.rst

     # stack and EC2 instance(s) will stay up

 ..
 Tip::
-    Usually you can avoid SSH access and ``--disable--rollback`` by using a logging provider to see the :ref:`taupage` syslog messages.
+    Usually you can avoid SSH access and ``--disable-rollback`` by using a logging provider to see the :ref:`taupage` syslog messages.
     The Taupage AMI supports logentries_ and Scalyr_ as logging providers.